Chapter 1: Drift happens

 Her response was taking forever.
 I waited and watched as an endless line of kids piled onto the buses.
 Excitement filled the air as school ended and summer fun began.
 Kids laughed and shouted “Bye!” and “See you at the pool!” while the yellow, idling school buses belched out stinky exhaust, making me cough.

 Still nothing yet from Emily.
 I paced, scanning the crowd.
 She was never late.
 Fifteen minutes had passed.
-I checked my messages again…nothing.
+I checked my messages again—nothing.
 Then I wondered, did she say she could sleep over?
+We hadn’t really talked about it after my vacation plans changed.
 She didn’t say she couldn’t, but as the minutes passed, I remembered the awkward moments from our last hang.
-It was probably nothing, but she appeared distracted, as if her head was somewhere else.
-Another 10 minutes passed, and still Emily didn’t show.
+It was probably nothing, but she appeared to be distracted, as if her head was somewhere else.
+Maybe she wasn’t meeting me after all.

 Me: where are you?
 We planned a sleepover